fenil25/PoxelNet/README.md

 - [Parth Kulkarni](https://github.com/ParthPK)

 External code that was utilized in the project -
-- Some parts of `train` function in the file `train.py` was borrowed from examples in MinkowskiEngine
+- Some parts of `train` function in the file `train.py` were borrowed from examples in MinkowskiEngine
 - Volumetric model of Poxelnet was inspired by the *MinkowskiFCNN model* provided in MinkowskiEngine Examples.
 Link to the example can be found [here](https://github.com/NVIDIA/MinkowskiEngine/blob/master/examples/classification_modelnet40.py).